 Even though in a perfect world, when you start a relationship you get a fresh start and are able to move into a place of your own, for many reasons that's not always realistic.
 Whether it be due to finances, providing stability for your stepchildren, or school jurisdictions, many stepmoms are "stuck" living in the home where their husband lived with his first wife.

-Personally, when I moved into to the home where my husband lived with his ex, even though my rationale mind told me that it wasn't a big deal, I had a really hard time.
-In fact, it took me a long time to feel comfortable in my own "home" (When I saw a long time, I mean almost four years)
+Personally, when I moved into to the home where my husband lived with his ex, even though my rational mind told me that it wasn't a big deal, I had a really hard time.
+In fact, it took me a long time to feel comfortable in my own "home" (When I say a long time, I mean almost four years)

 In that post I told you guys about my good friend & Interior Designer Abby.

 I wish I was one of those people who could make a Pinterest Photo come to life, or just walk into a store like Home Sense and grab the perfect decorations for our home and be done with it, but I'm not.
 I spend hours wandering aimlessly and often come out empty handed (or need to make a trip back and do a return)

 That's where Abby comes in.
 I've been working with Abby to decorate our new kitchen, and to say that she just "gets me" is an understatement.
 Even though our styles are different, she's totally nailed mine .... like BANG ON!
 In fact, she knows I like things before I know I like things.